milanm/azure-cheat-sheet/README.md

 ![Azure Cloud Services Cheat Sheet](Azure-Cloud-services-cheat-sheet.png)

-Download the cheat sheet in the [PDF version](Аzure Cloud Services - cheat sheet.pdf) or [PNG version](Azure-Cloud-services-cheat-sheet.png).
+Download the cheat sheet in the [PDF version](Аzure-Cloud-Services-cheat-sheet.pdf) or [PNG version](Azure-Cloud-services-cheat-sheet.png).

-Text descriptions with links are below
+Text descriptions with links are below.

-If you have any suggestions or missing products, create a pull request on this README.md file or [contact me](https://milan.milanovic.org).

 ----------------------------